ModUDuke/experiments/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a42175703d
 ## Computing bounds under non-compliance
+Your calculations on the CreditCo data showed that noncompliance was an issue in the experiment, so you decide to look at 2 methods for dealing with it.
+One method will be a bounds analysis, and the other will be either 1) assuming random compliance, or 2) an Intention-to-Treat analysis.

-Continuing with the dataset from the previous exercise, you will now compute the bounds of average treatment effect of opting into a credit line increase offer.
+First, you compute the bounds of average treatment effect of opting into a credit line increase offer.
+Second, you calculate what the average treatment effect would be in one of the two other methods (or both, if you want to be complete!).

 *** =instructions
-- Compute bounds on the average treatment effect under non-compliant behavior, and compare with other methods of correcting for non-compliance.
+- Compute bounds on the average treatment effect under non-compliant behavior
+- Compare this with the result of another methods of correcting for non-compliance.

 *** =hint
 - Remember to be aware of selecting the correct subsample